Bombing of Braunschweig (15 October 1944): Effects

 By the evening of 17 October, the last of the fire's main hotspots had been put out, but it took another three days to quench lesser fires, until 20 October.
-Eighty thousand of the townsfolk were left homeless by the attack.
+80,000 of the townsfolk were left homeless by the attack.

-The destruction was so widespread and thorough that ordinary people and the experts alike, even years after the war, were convinced that the attack had come from one of the dread "thousand-bomber attacks", such as the one that had laid Cologne waste.
+The destruction was so widespread and thorough that ordinary people and experts alike, even years after the war, were convinced that the attack had come from one of the dreaded thousand-bomber attacks, such as the one that had laid Cologne waste.
 The extent of the damage could seemingly not otherwise be explained.
 Only after the British opened their military archives did it become plain that it had been "only" 233 bombers.